Here is a quick checklist for Best Practices to be followed when deploying Turbo.

 It is recommended that IT administrators review the Product Guide before installation.
-Click on the link for the Product Guide.

-IT administrators are recommended to review the size of folders they are synchronizing and also consider the rate at which the data usage is growing in the specific folders before provisioning the data disk.
+IT administrators are recommended to review the size of folders they are synchronizing and consider the rate at which the data usage is growing in the specific folders before provisioning the data disk.
 Provisioning a smaller size of data disk can lead to sync failures and errors.

-The installer creates two disks, system disk and data disk.
-The data disk is sized at 50 GB by default.
+The installer creates two disks: system disk and data disk.
+The data disk is sized at 50GB by default.
 IT administrators are required to increase the size of the data disk before they initially boot the VM up for the first time.
-Any effort to re-size/delete-add the data disk after initial install can lead to disk corruption.Refer to the Increasing Storage and adding new disks section of the Product Guide for details.
+Any effort to re-size/delete-add the data disk after initial install can lead to disk corruption.

-Note: Thin and Thick provisioning of disks are supported, recommendation is to use fixed limits if the disk is provisioned as a Thin disk.
+Thin and Thick provisioning of disks are supported, recommendation is to use fixed limits if the disk is provisioned as a Thin disk.

-5. Scheduling an Install during Off-Peak hours
+5. Schedule an install during off-peak hours

-6. Deploying close to Users
+6. Deploy Turbo close to users

-7. IP Addressing
+7. Configure static IP address

-If this is not feasible for your deployment, it is recommended that a DHCP address with reservation is provided to ensure the device received the same IP address at every boot.
+If this is not feasible for your deployment, it's recommended that a DHCP address with reservation is provided to ensure the device received the same IP address at every boot.
 Refer to the Configuring Static IP section of the Product Guide for details.

-8. Selecting Folders to Synchronize
+8. Selecting folders to synchronize